Why do Psychologists need to consider cover?

-Psychologists perform an important and complex role that requires them to offer highly specialised advice to their clients.
-Psychologists can play a crucial part in the lives of many people and doing so exposes them to a wide range of risks.
-Think of all the roles and duties psychologists perform, including:
+Psychologists perform a complex role that requires them to offer specialised advice to clients.
+These roles expose psychologists to a wide range of risks.

-This is why professional indemnity insurance is a good idea for psychologists.
-It provides protection in the event that any negligent acts, errors or omissions they commit in the process of providing their services result in a client suffering a loss.
-If that client decides to launch legal action, professional indemnity insurance provides cover for any legal and court costs, as well as for any damages awarded.
-In short, this is an essential form of insurance cover for psychologists.
+PI provides cover in the event that any negligent acts, errors or omissions they commit in the process of providing their services result in a client suffering a loss.
+If a client decides to launch legal action, professional indemnity insurance can cover legal and court costs, as well as for any damages awarded.

 What does professional indemnity insurance cover?

 For many professionals, everyday business activities involve providing specialised advice or services to clients in exchange for a fee.
 However, in some cases an error, omission or breach of professional duty can results in a client suffering a loss.
 When this occurs, a client is well within their rights to launch legal proceedings in order to recuperate their loss.

 This is where a professional indemnity insurance policy kicks into action.
 Professional indemnity insurance provides cover for court and legal defence costs and includes cover for any damages or compensation.
 Professional negligence lawsuits can be very costly to defend against, and without this cover in place businesses run the risk of ending up in a dire financial situation.

 Professional indemnity insurance offers essential financial protection for a wide range of occupations, from real estate agents and IT consultants to architects and psychologists.

 When you’re looking for a professional indemnity insurance policy, there are a number of factors to consider.
 Shop around and find a policy that is suited to your insurance needs.